SCS Trial Procedure

 Ketamine has been used for general anesthesia for 50 years.
 Over the past decade, low dose Ketamine is showing promise as an effective treatment for the above conditions.
 Ketamine infusions are considered “off label” because the FDA has not yet approved Ketamine for these conditions.

 Most infusions are around 40 minutes in length with a recommended six infusions over 2-3 weeks.
-The cost for each 40-minute infusion is $500 and is not covered by insurance.
-We accept cash or credit.

 Some patients may notice symptom improvement within 24 hours of the infusion, and symptoms improve as the series continues.